kadalu/kadalu/doc/external-gluster-storage.md

 ```

 Note that, if you have an existing gluster setup inside the k8s cluster, you can
 treat that also as 'External' and use kadalu to manage it.
-All you need to provide
+In this case, you will need to provide
-is pre-created gluster volume name for the config.
+the pre-created gluster volume name for the config.

 ## Using external storage directly